 Gosh!
 Working through the negotiation strategies sometimes feels like you’re in a dual between logically vs frustration as you work through the process.
 The struggle between facts and emotions is frustrating if you don’t have a plan.
 Creating the Purchase Agreement is only the 1st step in the negotiating process.
-Once all parties sign the agreement, there are a few more steps that may come into play.
-There is a possibility you may have to work through negotiations when it comes to the home inspection and appraisal.
+Once all parties sign the agreement, there are a few more steps that may come in to play.
+There is a possibility you may have to work through negotiations when it come to the home inspection and appraisal.

 Now that your found your perfect home, what’s next?

 Hopefully, you have worked through all your negotiations with your lender and are pre-approved.
 This should be step #1 before you even schedule appointments to view homes.
 After you find the perfect home you need to work through Price and Terms.
 Some terms could be; when do you close, how long after closing do you give the seller possession, how much per day in rent, to name a few.
 Next is the Inspection and negotiate any issues slowly and methodically.
 Okay, now we get the Lender involved and order the appraisal.
 What if something goes wrong along the way?

 We have reviewed Price and Value of the property before we put in an offer.
 If we think we may have an issue because the house is on the market higher than we think the appraisal will be, we negotiate that up front and share our report with the agent with the offer.
 This also would be discussed with the Seller in advance, and if it were lower than your offer, we would already have a plan in place.
 If a Seller has no interested in lowering the price to Appraised Value, we would have that discussion and a plan before we even moved forward with the inspection.
 Some Seller will sell only if the get X and sometimes X just isn’t there.
 It will be up to you if you pay over the appraised value.
 That will be cash out of your pocket not the banks.